richo/snowplow-wiki/setup-guide/1-trackers/javascript-tracker/Integrating-Javascript-tags-onto-your-website.md

 **Setting the {{ACCOUNT}} value**

-You must update `{{ACCOUNT}}` with the Cloudfront distribution details you created as part of the [collector setup](setting-up-cloudfront-collector).
-(If you are using a version of SnowPlow hosted by the SnowPlow team, we will provide you wiht an account ID to enter.)
+You must update `{{ACCOUNT}}` with the Cloudfront subdomain details you created as part of the [collector setup](setting-up-cloudfront-collector).
+(If you are using a version of SnowPlow hosted by the SnowPlow team, we will provide you with an account ID to enter.)
 It will look something like `d3rkrsqld9gmqf`

-If you are using **asynchronous tracking** and your CloudFront distribution's URL is `http://d1x5tduoxffdr7.cloudfront.net`, then update the appropriate line in your header script to look like this:
+If your CloudFront distribution's URL is `http://d1x5tduoxffdr7.cloudfront.net`, then update the appropriate line in your header script to look like this:

 ```javascript
 _snaq.push(['setAccount', 'd1x5tduoxffdr7']);